 Households receive income depending on their age, idiosyncratic productivity, demographic group, and area. g_a is the log of the deterministic life-cycle income profile. $e{i,t}$ is the log of the persistent idiosyncratic component of income. $\varepsilon{i,t}$ is the log of the i.i.d. idiosyncratic component of income, which is drawn from a Normal distribution whose mean μ_g differs between Black and white households.
-With the same volatility of idiosyncratic log income σ{ε} , a lower mean μ_g for e implies both a lower mean and more downside risk for the income level y in the household problem. μ^j is a spatial income shifter that differs between low-and high-opportunity areas.
+With the same volatility of idiosyncratic log income σ{ε} , a lower mean μ_g for e implies both a lower mean and more downside risk for the income level g in the household problem. g is a spatial income shifter that differs between lowand high-opportunity areas.
 Different areas, as a consequence, boost individual income (e.g., Bilal & Rossi-Hansberg, 2021).
 The distribution of income differs across areas because of spatial income shifters and the composition of the local population that arises from endogenous skill sorting.
 For retirees, income is modeled to replicate the main features of the U.S. pension system (see Appendix C).

-Household balance sheets Households can invest in a financial asset with a risk-free rate of return r > 0and in housing to accumulate wealth.
+Household balance sheets Households can invest in a financial asset with a risk-free rate of return r > 0 and in housing to accumulate wealth.
 Investments in the risk-free asset face a no-borrowing constraint, such that households cannot borrow against their future income unless they buy a house.
 Renters who buy can use long-term amortizing mortgages to borrow, subject to LTV constraints which only apply at origination.
-They face an exogenous mortgage rate $r^b > r$, which implies that borrowers pay back their debt before holding risk-free assets.13 We denote $\tilde{r} = r$ if net savings b{t+1} are positive, and $\tilde{r} = r^b$ if households borrow.
+They face an exogenous mortgage rate $r^b > r$, which implies that borrowers pay back their debt before holding risk-free assets.
+We denote $\tilde{r} = r$ if net savings b{t+1} are positive, and $\tilde{r} = r^b$ if households borrow.
+The amortization schedule of mortgages is exogenous, and they must be fully repaid when old households die.
+Default is endogenous and mortgages are non-recourse.
+If borrowers default, they face a utility cost d and subsequently become renters in the same area.